Use this packing list for an overnight trip so you don’t forget the essentials

 Socks—to work without whatever shoes you have packed.

-- Ultra low cut liner socks like these are great to wear with flats or even slip-on casual shoes like Vans or TOMS.
+- Ultra low cut liner socks like these you can buy on Amazon are great to wear with flats or even slip-on casual shoes like Vans or TOMS.

 - I love to wear these liners with athletic shoes.